19hours/sg-statutes/Acts/Income Tax Act.md

 [34/2008; 29/2012]

-(3) The Minister or such person as he may appoint may, at any time between 1st April 2008 and 31st May 2016 (both dates inclusive), approve a container investment enterprise for the purposes of subsection (1).
+(3) The Minister or such person as he may appoint may, at any time between 1st April 2008 and 31st May 2021 (both dates inclusive), approve a container investment enterprise for the purposes of subsection (1).

 [34/2008; 29/2010; 22/2011]

 [Act 37 of 2014 wef 27/11/2014]

+[Act 2 of 2016 wef 11/04/2016]

 (4) The approval under subsection (3) shall be subject to such conditions as the Minister may specify, and shall —